-Why Your Field Sales App Needs True Offline Capability
+Why Every Field Sales App Needs a True Offline Capability

 We’ve all been there, just when you’re looking for the right highway exit, the GPS signal is lost.
 Just when you want to check the last email to see where the meeting is being held, all you can get is that infernal loading signal.
 Just when your CPG sales rep is trying to close an agreement with a retailer, they can’t see the data they were planning to introduce to clinch the deal.

-In the digital age, if your mobile solution only works well when you’re connected to the internet, you’re playing Russian roulette with your business.
+In the digital age, if your mobile solution only works when you’re connected to the internet, you’re playing Russian roulette with your field reps.